What Does a DevOps Engineer Actually Do?

-Continuous Integration and Continuous Development (CI/CD) are two concepts fundamental to DevOps – they’re what marks DevOps out from more traditional strategies.
+Continuous Integration and Continuous Development (CI/CD) are two concepts fundamental to DevOps – they’re what marks DevOps implementation out from more traditional strategies.
 Whereas waterfall methodologies worked on a linear timeline with one stage following the other, companies using DevOps run these stages concurrently in a sort of infinite feedback loop.

 The benefits this offers are considerable – if done well, you can deploy several times per day using a DevOps approach, without your users having to download anything or take any further action at all.
 They might not even notice that anything has changed.

 In today’s fast-paced environment, this type of development is quickly becoming a necessity rather than a luxury.
 If you’ve yet to make the switch, it’s seriously worth considering.

 What is a DevOps engineer?